-- any electronic communications device, including, for example, cell phones, pagers, walkie-talkies, e-reader like the Kindle or Nook, iPod Touch, iPad, Nintendo DS, PlayStation Portable, Internet-enabled cameras (with either Wi-Fi or 3G) like the Samsung Galaxy Camera, Internet-enabled smart watches, devices connecting to the Internet or e-mail via Wi-Fi, cellular or any other means, or any other device containing a radio transceiver (except that the following music devices with limited communication are permitted: Mighty Vibe Player; and Campfire Player),
+- any electronic communications device, including, for example, cell phones, tablets, Kindles, walkie talkies, Internet-enabled cameras, watches, music devices or gaming devices, devices connecting to the Internet or e-mail, or any other device containing a radio transceiver (except that the following music devices with limited communication are permitted: Mighty Vibe Player; and Campfire Player),

 - the use of photographic or video device in any bunk or other setting that is not appropriate, and

 - any device capable of playing a video, except music players and cameras are permitted if they contain no video or movie content other than that filmed at camp.